 This series makes use of projection photography---a technique that originated in the 1960s with the work of John French.
-It involves projecting photographic images onto a model.
-This series projects photos of the paintings of Kazimir Severinovich Malevich (1879-1936) onto a model using a mini-beamer.
+In this series, paintings of Kazimir Severinovich Malevich (1879-1936) onto a model, Asimira, using a mini-beamer.

 Malevich was a Russian avant-garde artist and art theorist, whose pioneering work and writing had a profound influence on the development of 20th century abstract art.
 In 1915, Malevich established the foundations of Suprematism when he published his manifesto, From Cubism to Suprematism.
-The Suprematists' interest in abstraction was fired by a search for the 'zero degree' of painting, the point beyond which the medium could not go without ceasing to be art.
-This encouraged the use of very simple motifs, since they best articulated the shape and flat surface of the canvases on which they were painted.
 Malevich created a suprematist "grammar" based on fundamental geometric forms; in particular, the square, the circle and the cross.
 Suprematism embodied a profoundly anti-materialist, anti-utilitarian philosophy.